Chalk Paint on Metal: (Can You Do it, How To & Benefits)

 Indoor Metal Surfaces

-You can paint low-traffic indoor surfaces with chalk paint.
-That’s because indoor or decorative surfaces aren’t exposed to elements such as water, moisture, or handling that can damage the finish.
-So, the finish will last 3-5 years on low-traffic indoor surfaces.
+You can apply chalk paint on indoor low-traffic metal surfaces as these surfaces aren’t exposed to constant water, moisture, or handling that can damage the finish.

 Outdoor Metal Surfaces

-If you want to use chalk paint on outdoor surfaces, seal it with a waterproof sealant.
-A sealant, such as exterior polyurethane or spar varnish, will protect the finish from weather elements.
-When dry, polyurethane will form a glossy top coat over the paint and protect it from water, moisture, scratches, and other damage.
+To use chalk paint on outdoor metal surfaces, seal its finish with a water-resistant or waterproof sealer.
+The sealer will produce a transparent glossy water-resistant layer over the paint and protect it from water, moisture, and scratches.

 Tony Adams